COVID: Pakistan comes under fire for holding Republic Day military parade | DW | 25.03.2021

 "These events show our military capabilities in response to India's aggression.
 We want to show that we are ready to deal with it," Amjad Shoaib, a retired army general and defense analyst, told DW.

-Waghmar says that Pakistanis are "long inured to pyrrhic successes being paraded for public consumption."
+Waghmar said Pakistanis are "long inured to pyrrhic successes being paraded for public consumption."

 Shoaib disagrees: "The parade boosts public morale.
 At the same time, we want to give a message that Pakistan wants peace through dialogue in the region."